Virtuouz/sopris/src/events/20240101-NewYearsBreakfastBuffet.md

 ### **9am - 1pm: $23 per person**
 After a night of festive celebration at our New Year's Eve Casino Party, there's no better way to kickstart your day than with our Monday morning breakfast buffet.
 Join us from 9 am to 1 pm for a delightful spread that promises to rejuvenate your spirits.

-Whether you're craving fluffy pancakes, sizzling bacon, made-to-order omelets, or a fresh selection of pastries and fruits, our breakfast buffet has something to satisfy every palate.
+Whether you're craving fluffy pancakes, sizzling bacon, made-to-order omelets, or a fresh selection of fruits, our breakfast buffet has something to satisfy every palate.
 It's a hearty and comforting way to refuel after an evening of excitement.

 Relax in our warm and welcoming ambiance, sip on freshly brewed coffee, and savor the flavors of a delicious morning meal.
 Our breakfast buffet is designed to help you recharge, ensuring you're ready to embrace the new day with energy and enthusiasm.